Funding opportunity

 - The proposal shows the extent and relevance of the applying institutions’ knowledge and experience in developing and supporting EDI initiatives within the research ecosystem and presents the lessons learned through their participation in such initiatives.

-Institutions that receive grants will have to implement their strategies rapidly and, at the end of their projects, submit reports to NSERC presenting all of the tools and resources that they have created or developed.
+Institutions that receive grants will have to implement their strategies rapidly and, at the end of their projects, submit reports to NSERC presenting the tools and resources that they have developed.